Originally published in 2021, this post has been edited for content and clarity.

 Happy Mother’s Day to all who celebrate!
 In honor of the occasion, here are some pop culture moms I love – and a few that I love to hate.

 - Diane Freeling – Poltergeist (JoBeth Williams)

-Diane Freeling is a typical suburban mom (three kids, stays at home) whose biggest worry is that one of her kids will fall into the pool they’re installing, but her life will soon be turned upside down by a malevolent force that will wrest her youngest child away and hold her hostage in a supernatural realm.
+Diane Freeling is a typical suburban mom (three children, stays at home) whose biggest worry is that one of her kids will fall into the pool they’re installing.
+But her life will soon be turned upside down by a malevolent force that will wrest her youngest child away and hold her hostage in a supernatural realm.
 It starts out innocently enough, with chairs stacked on the kitchen table, but soon Carol Ann is gone (although seemingly still close by).
 Diane helps bring Carol Ann back to the land of the living, but of course that’s not the end of it (this is a horror movie, after all), and Diane must summon superhuman strength to save her babies from being sucked into a literal hellmouth.
 JoBeth Williams is spectacular in the role, and the film propelled her to stardom.

 - Carol Brady – The Brady Bunch (Florence Henderson)

 Traditional in some ways (stay-at-home mom) but modern in others (second marriage, blended family), Carol Brady is a super-sexy yet wholesome All-American mom.
 Managing a house with six kids can be tricky (and Carol certainly gets heaps of help from live-in maid Alice), but Carol handles it with ease.
 Carol’s life generally takes a backseat to the Brady children’s storylines, but she’s always there when they need her, whether they have a skinned knee, a broken heart, or the measles.

 - Margaret White – Carrie (Piper Laurie)